ccgargantua/arena-allocator/README.md

 When you destroy the arena you also free it and all of its contents, reducing the amount of `free` calls which are also slow.
 Going further, you can clear arenas by simply resetting their memory pointers to `0`, allowing you to reuse them and eliminating the need for even more `malloc`'s and `free`'s.

 You can learn more about arena/zone/region allocators by reading this [fantastic article](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).

+### C89 Compliance

+I'll keep this short.
+I am maintaining C89 compliance for fun, not because I use it.
+I personally am a C11 enjoyer.
+If you think C89 is the only way, well, good for you!
+But you're wrong.

 ### Single-Header Libraries